-Women instead are “safer” as they tend to reproduce even when they are not the top of the pack.
+Women instead are “safer” as they tend to reproduce even when they are not at the top of the pack.

-Indeed that high status couples have more male children.
+Indeed high-status couples have more male children.

-The author also says that more dominant women and more more emotionally independent women gave birth to boys more often.
+The author also says that more dominant women and more emotionally independent women gave birth to boys more often.

 Why Men Want to Sleep Around (And Women Not As Much)

 The sex that carries a baby for nine months has less to gain with extra mating.